 The Company's Risk Management Framework (the "RMF") enables the Board and management to understand and appropriately manage and mitigate the risks associated with the Company's objectives over the short, medium and long term, together with the overall level of risk embedded within the function and operational processes and activities of the Company, including those which are the subject of outsourcing arrangements.
-The CRO is responsible for developing the RMF in terms of Key Risk Indicators (covering financial, underwriting and operational risks), monitoring and reporting, guidelines, consistently with the Company's risk appetite.
+The CRO is responsible for developing the RMF in terms of Key Risk Indicators (covering financial, underwriting, operational and strategic/business model risks), monitoring and reporting, guidelines, consistently with the Company's risk appetite.